mmistakes/minimal-mistakes/_docs/05-configuration.md

 ```

 Social media links are all optional, include the ones you want visible.
 In most cases you just need to add the username.
 If you're unsure double check `_includes/author-profile.html` to see how the URL is constructed.

+To add social media links not included with the theme or customize the author sidebar further, read the full [layout documentation]({{ base_path }}/docs/layouts/#author-profile).

 ## Reading Files